ghomasHudson/paraphraseDecanlpCorpus/README.md

 # paraphraseDecanlpCorpus
-Paraphrases of the decanlp questions gathered from Amazon Mechanical Turk
+Paraphrases of the decanlp questions gathered from Amazon Mechanical Turk.

-## Recreating the data
+## Using with the decaNLP code
 The `templates` folder contains the question paraphrases gathered from mechanical turk, one-per-line.
 These have already been split 70:30 into train/test sets.

 To use the dataset with decaNLP, you first need to slightly modify the decaNLP code to dump the task data as jsonl files.
 First apply the patch: